ibm-watson-iot/iot-galileo/samples/sketch/README.md

 Intel Galileo Sample running in registered mode supports receipt of commands sent by an application.

-1.Intel Galileo supports Blink
+- Intel Galileo supports **Blink**
-2.Application should send the  blink in the following format
+- Application should send the **blink** in the following format

 		Topic : iot-2/type/<type>/id/<id>/cmd/blink/fmt/json
 		Payload : Any payload
+- When the board receives the command, the led blinks thrice.